ReconCycle/context_action_framework/README.md

 <!-- https://user-images.githubusercontent.com/2089122/182888132-7814702b-4494-4a88-8e98-1fd78438b069.png -->
 <!-- https://www.figma.com/file/yUK2I6GPWmI2sBdQeOaIkF/Reconcycle-Action-Framework?node-id=0%3A1 -->

 The controller requests the next action to take from the action predictor.
-The action predictor returns an action block.
-The controller carries out the action as described by the action block and returns the context to the action predictor.
+The action predictor returns an [action block](#action-blocks).
+The controller carries out the action as described by the action block and returns the context to the action predictor in the form of action details.

 The controller is implemented as a FlexBe behaviour.